Happiness (South Korean TV series): International broadcast

 ABS-CBN acquired the exclusive rights to broadcast Happiness in Filipino dubbing.
 The series premiered on Kapamilya Channel and other blocktime television channels and platforms on Mondays to Fridays at 22:15 (PST) on April 21, 2025, which then moved to 22:05 (PST) on May 27.
 It is also available for streaming on iWantTFC in the Philippines.
+After a year, the network announced that it will re-air on July 28, 2026 on Kapamilya Golds afternoon block replacing Kapamilya Gold Hits, this timeslot will set to air at 16:45 (PST) before TV Patrol Express.